DeluxeRaph/Guessing_game/ReadMe.md

 # Two-Player Guessing Game in Rust

 This project is a two-player guessing game implemented in Rust, inspired by the guessing game from the Rust Programming Language Book.
-In this version, Player 1 sets a secret number, and Player 2 attempts to guess it.
+In this version, Player 1 sets a secret number with, and Player 2 attempts to guess it.
+The number Player 1 picks has to be in the range of 0..100.
 The game provides feedback for each guess, indicating whether the guessed number is too small, too big, or correct.

 ## Features